 According to the LGBTQ Victory Fund, it's the first time a gay candidate and their same-sex spouse have kissed in a campaign ad, though a few other politicians have shown same-sex kisses on screen in their campaign spots.
 Back in 2012, a gay Republican presidential candidate from California dropped a kind of bizarre campaign ad about a "sexy frisbee" that ended with two men kissing on a beach.
 And in 2015, Hillary Clinton aired an ad all about LGBTQ equality, which featured a handful of gay couples locking lips.

-As of now, Madaleno isn't looking too hot in the polls—sitting in fourth place with 6 percent of the vote—but going after the president on his favourite FOX News show during Pride Month is a kind of win in itself.
+As of now, Madaleno isn't looking too hot in the polls—sitting in fourth place with 6 percent of the vote—but going after the president on his favorite FOX News show during Pride Month is a kind of win in itself.

 Follow Drew Schwartz on Twitter.